 Naples & Ft.
 Myers Personal Injury Attorneys

-The attorneys at the Law Office of Verderamo & Nunez handle many types of personal injury cases.
+The attorneys at Verderamo Law handle many types of personal injury cases.
 If you were injured due to the actions of another and would like a free and confidential consultation, do not hesitate to contact our office.

 What is personal injury?